-Vaccines are one of the greatest public health achievements of the past century and save an estimated 3 million children's lives-every year.
-The Colorado Department of Public Health and Environment strongly supports vaccination as one of the easiest and most effective tools in preventing diseases that can cause serious illness and even death.
-For nearly all children, the benefits of-preventing disease with a vaccine far outweigh the risks.
-Declining to follow the advice of a health care provider, or public health-official who has recommended vaccines may endanger an unvaccinated child's health and others who come into contact with-him/her.
-Some vaccine-preventable diseases are common in other countries and unvaccinated children could easily get one of these-diseases while traveling or from a traveler.
+Vaccines are one of the greatest public health achievements of the past century and save an estimated 3 million children's lives - every year.
+The Colorado Department of Public Health and Environment strongly supports vaccination as one of the easiest and mosteffective tools in preventing diseases that can cause serious illness and even death.
+For nearly all children, the benefits of - preventing disease with a vaccine far outweigh the risks.
+Declining to follow the advice of a health care provider, or public health - official who has recommended vaccines may endanger an unvaccinated child's health and others who come into contact with - him/her.
+Some vaccine-preventable diseases are common in other countries and unvaccinated children could easily get one of thesediseases while traveling or from a traveler.

-Colorado law C.R.S. § 25-4-902 requires all students attending any school in the state of Colorado to be vaccinated against certain-vaccine preventable diseases as established by Colorado Board of Health rule 6 CCR 1009-2, unless an official exemption form is-filed.
+Colorado law C.R.S. § 25-4-902 requires all students attending any school in the state of Colorado to be vaccinated against certain vaccine-preventable diseases as established by Colorado Board of Health rule 6 CCR 1009-2, unless an official exemption form is filed.
 This law applies to students attending child care facilities licensed by the Colorado Department of Human Services, public, private and parochial kindergarten, elementary and secondary schools through 12th grade, and colleges or universities.
-Prior to-kindergarten, an official non-medical exemption form must be filed each time a student is due for vaccines according to the-schedule developed by the Advisory Committee on Immunization Practices.
-1-2 From kindergarten through 12th grade, an official non-medical exemption form must be filed every year during the student's school enrollment/registration process1.
-Students with an-exemption may be kept out of child care or school during a disease outbreak.
+Prior to kindergarten, an official non-medical exemption form must be filed each time a student is due for vaccines according to the schedule developed by the Advisory Committee on Immunization Practices.^{1,2} From kindergarten through 12th grade, an official non-medical exemption form must be filed exemption form must be filed exemption process1.
+Students with an medical exemption may be kept out of child care or school during a disease outbreak.

-Please complete all required fields below: incomplete forms will not be accepted.
+Please complete all required fields below; incomplete forms will not be accepted.
 All fields are required unless noted optional.

-Type of Non-Medical Exemption C laimed: □ Personal Belief □ Religious
+Type of Non-Medical Exemption Clai med: 🗆 Personal Belief Religious

 Student Information:

 Last Name: First Name: (optional) Middle Name:

-Gender: Female Male Date of Birth:
+Gender: 🗆 Female  🗆 Male Date of Birth:

 Street #: Street Name: Street Type (e.g. Ave.):

 Unit #: P.O.
 Box:

 City: State: CO Zip Code:

-Email Address: · County:
+Email Address: County:

-Phone Number: □ Home □ Cell

-Parent/Guardian Completing This Form: Check if an emancipated s tudent or student over 18 years old

-Last Name: Goptional) Middle Name:
+Last Name: First Name: (optional) Middle Name:

-Relationship to student: Mother Guardian
+Relationship to student: Mother Father  Guardian

-Street #: Street Name: Street Type (e.g. Avc.):
+Street #: Street Name: Street Type (e.g. Ave.):

 Unit #: P.O.
 Box:

 City: State: CO Zip Code:

-Email Addross: County:
+Email Address: County:

+Phone Number: - Home - Cell